 UC San Diego Health—the region’s only academic health system—is dedicated to clinical, research and teaching excellence.
 For decades, UC San Diego Health and its schools of medicine and pharmacy have been advancing medicine through breakthrough discoveries — including pioneering firsts in surgery, imaging, cancer treatment and cardiovascular care.
 And with more than 1,500 doctors and scientists who are published experts in their fields, UC San Diego Health is well equipped to deliver the highest quality patient-centered primary and specialty care.

-UC San Diego Health is ranked the 7th best hospital in California (U.S. News and World Report, 2018).
+UC San Diego Health is ranked first in San Diego and sixth in California, placing it among the nation’s best hospitals (U.S. News and World Report, 2020-2021).

-best school of medicine in the nation (U.S. News and World Report, 2019)
+best school of medicine in the nation for primary care (U.S. News and World Report, 2021)

-physicians named Top Docs (San Diego Magazine, 2018)
+physicians in 47 specialties named Top Docs (San Diego Magazine, 2019)

 Patients receiving treatment in clinical trials.